storybookjs/marko/MIGRATION.md

 ### React peer dependencies

-Starting in 6.1, `react` and `react-dom` are required peer dependencies of `@storybook/react`, meaning that if your React project does not have dependencies on them, you need to add them.
-If you don't you may see errors like this:
+Starting in 6.1, `react` and `react-dom` are required peer dependencies of `@storybook/react`, meaning that if your React project does not have dependencies on them, you need to add them as `devDependencies`.
+If you don't you'll see errors like this:

 ```
 Error: Cannot find module 'react-dom/package.json'